Difference Between Centipede and Millipede

 What is Millipede?

-Millipedes are usually smaller than centipedes.
+Millipedes are smaller than centipedes.
 Millipedes are detritus feeders.
 They survive by eating decomposed plants and leaves.
 Some species are also eating fungi.

 Millipedes move around at a slower speed.
 Unlike centipedes, millipedes are harmless.
 But if they become garden pests, millipedes can destroy newborn seedlings.
 Some chemicals produce from the pores of the millipede’s body.